 The information provided in this guide is general information only and does not take into account your objectives, financial situation or needs.
-Before making a financial decision, please assess the appropriateness of the information to your individual circumstances and consider seeking professional advice.
+Before acting on this information, or making an investment decision, consider whether it is appropriate to you and read our Target Market Determinations at ngssuper.com.au/tmd You should also consider obtaining financial, taxation and/or legal advice tailored to your personal circumstances before making a decision.